 Yes!
 Some parts of the Harry Potter films were shot in Oxford, along with other British destinations like London, nearby Blenheim and Alnwick.

-PS – If you want an in-depth guide to Oxford’s top sights, check out my guide to the best things to do in Oxford.
+PS – If you want an in-depth guide to Oxford’s top sights, check out our guide to the best things to do in Oxford.

 What are the Oxford Harry Potter Locations?